 Born in 1958, Mr. Kay is married with two daughters and a son.

-On 30 October 2013, United Nations Secretary-General Ban Ki-moon announced the appointment of Fatiha Serour ( Algeria) as his Deputy Special Representative for Somalia
+On 5 December 2014, United Nations Secretary-General Ban Ki-moon announced the appointment of Mr. Raisedon Zenenga of Zimbabwe as his Deputy Special Representative for Somalia.
+Mr. Zenenga succeeds Ms. Fatiha Serour of Algeria.

 On 30 December 2013, United Nations Secretary-General Ban Ki-moon announced the appointment of Mr. Philippe Lazzarini of Switzerland as his Deputy Special Representative, Resident and Humanitarian Coordinator in Somalia.
 Mr. Lazzarini has extensive experience in humanitarian assistance and international coordination in conflict and post-conflict areas, including in Somalia, where he has been the Resident and Humanitarian Coordinator and UNDP Resident Representative since March 2013.